Policy 5600 – District Wellness

 School Breakfast Program

-District food service staff will meet with students in grades 4 through 12 twice annually to solicit feedback on the school breakfast and/or school lunch program(s).
+District food service staff will meet with students in grades 2 through 12 twice annually to solicit feedback on the school breakfast and/or school lunch program(s).
+Every effort will be made to solicit feedback from grades K and 1 using age appropriate methods.

 All school nutrition program directors, managers, and staff will meet or exceed hiring and annual continuing education and training requirements as specified in the USDA Professional Standards for School Nutrition Professionals.
 In order to locate the training that best fits their learning needs, school nutrition personnel will refer to the USDA’s Professional Standards for School Nutrition Standards website.

 To promote hydration, free, safe, unflavored drinking water will be available to all students and staff throughout the school day and throughout every school campus.
-The District will make drinking water available where school meals are served during meal times.
+The District may offer drinking water available where school meals are served during meal times.

 Competitive Foods and Beverages